Mt. Shasta Rock Climbing

 I haven't done the approaches for the other routes, so I will do a little research and update this.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mt.
 Shasta: